|

 as new information arrives, we use our model to extract information on the

-measurement errors on that variable.
-Empirical estimates of the model are
+errors on that variable.
+Empirical estimates of the model are obtained using

-obtained using survey forecasts of annual GDP growth and inflation in the US
+survey forecasts of annual GDP growth and inflation in the US with forecast

-with forecast horizons ranging from 1 to 24 months, and the model is found to
+horizons ranging from 1 to 24 months, and the model is found to closely match

-closely match the joint realization of forecast errors at different horizons.
+the joint realization of forecast errors at different horizons.
+Our empirical

-Our empirical results confirm several findings in the existing literature that
+results confirm several findings in the existing literature that were obtained

-were obtained using very different data sets: professional forecasters face
+using very different data sets: professional forecasters face severe

-severe measurement error problems for GDP growth in real time, while this is
+measurement error problems for GDP growth in real time, while this is not an

-not an problem for inflation; inflation exhibits greater persistence, and thus
+problem for inflation; inflation exhibits greater persistence, and thus is

 Keywords: Fixed-event forecasts,